-Returning to Friedman (2000), please recall that the first wave of globalization was based in resources.
-In this chapter I have argued that the economic challenges that came as a result of G1 were also resource-focused.
-Left here, it could be argued that the solution to the economic problems of G1 should continue to appeal to resource-focused solutions (e.g., the economic problems faced due to lack of ships and modern firearms could likely be overcome with ships, modern firearms, a return of the land, etc.).
-Thus, it might be argued, G1 problems viewed in isolation, are resource-focused, and consequently have only resource-focused solutions as credible redress (e.g., income redistribution).
-Unfortunately in my observation, it appears that policy makers seem to be trapped in this time-warped, incomplete, and consequently ineffective philosophical box-canyon.
+Returning to Friedman (2000), we note that the first wave of globalization was based in resources.
+In this paper we have argued that the economic challenges that came as a result of G1 are also resource-based.
+Left here, it could be argued that the solution to the economic problems of G1 should also be resource based (e.g., the economic problems faced due to lack of ships and modern firearms could likely be overcome with ships, modern firearms, a return of the land, etc.).
+Thus, it might be argued, G1 problems viewed in isolation are resource-based and consequently have only resource-based solutions as credible redress.

-This is because G1 is not the end of the story.
-To be truly effective, economic development must go beyond the redress-based concepts currently imprisoned in "G1-based reactivity think," and vigorously pursue repair, using policies and methods that rely instead on G2- based proactivity, cognition-based entrepreneurial thinking, and overall economic literacy.
-With the end of the Cold War came G2 (Friedman, 2000).
-And contrary to G1, G2 is people-based, and if people-based, then thinking based.
-Thus, the abovementioned resource-focused solutions to the problems of G1 can no longer be seen to be sufficient, because with the increased importance placed on knowledge in G2, redress of the physical resources lost under G1 will be insufficient to address the informational problems and opportunities of G2.
-Thus, these new problems require new, informational solutions.
-They require economic literacy.
+For good or for bad, however, G1 is not the end of the story; we go beyond redress and thus argue for repair.
+With the end of the Cold War also came G2 (Friedman, 2000), and contrary to G1, G2 is people-based.
+Thus, the abovementioned resource-based solution to the problems of G1 can no longer be seen to be sufficient, because with the increased importance placed on knowledge in G2, redress of the physical resources lost under G1 will be insufficient to address the informational problems and opportunities of G2.
+Thus, these new problems require informational solutions.